 Telephone connected to FRITZ!Box is dead and/or PBX indicates a malfunction

-A telephone connected to the FRITZ!Box is dead and/or a PBX indicates a malfunction:
+A telephone connected to the FRITZ!Box is dead and/or a PBX (telephone system) indicates a malfunction:

-- When you pick up the handset of a telephone connected to an analog extension or the "FON S0" port on the FRITZ!Box, it does not make a sound (for example a dial tone or busy signal).
+- When you pick up the handset of a telephone connected to an analog extension or the "FON S0" socket on the FRITZ!Box, you do not hear anything (for example no dial tone or busy signal).
 The telephone is "dead".

-- The display of an ISDN PBX connected to the "FON S0" port indicates that there is a malfunction.
+- The display of an ISDN PBX connected to the "FON S0" socket indicates that there is a malfunction.

 1 Plugging the FRITZ!Box in

 - Plug the FRITZ!Box into a power outlet where other devices work.